You're brilliant, confident, and sure of yourself in the clinic. You transform lives daily as a PT, OT, or SLP.

 The submission portal looks daunting.
 Your brain whispers: "Real presenters have PhDs" and "Who am I to be up there?"
+You think of all the reasons you should not be invited.

 That daunting submission portal with its abstract guidelines, learning objectives, session formats.